andycroll/andycroll.com/_posts/2018/2018-03-18-check-your-database-indexes-for-activerecord-scopes.md

 Modern SQL databases can be incredibly quick and powerful, but you still need to do some tuning.

-Without indexes on often-queried fields on tables, the database does a sequential scan (or in the case of more complex queries, multiple scans).
+Without indexes on oft-queried fields on tables, the database does a sequential scan (or in the case of more complex queries, multiple scans).
 A sequential scan can take many times longer to execute as you add more records.
 While there might not be much difference on tens of records, scans over thousands of records without an index can be very slow.

 I like this heuristic: any individual SQL query in production should take between 1-10ms.
 If it's taking longer than that, particularly on an action that is used a lot, you should find out why.